bbye98/mdhelper/README.md

 It is recommended, but not necessary, that you create a virtual environment to prevent dependency conflicts.

-If you are using pip to manage Python packages, use
+#### pip: `venv` or `virtualenv`

+If you use pip as your Python package manager, you can create a virtual environment using either the built-in `venv` or the (better) `virtualenv` packages.
+With `venv`, run

-    virtualenv venv
+    python -m venv <venv_path>

+to initialize the new virtual environment, where `<venv_path>` is the path to the directory to be created, and one of the following commands to activate the environment, depending on your operating system (OS) and
+shell:

+* POSIX: bash/zsh

-    source venv/bin/activate
+      source <venv_path>/bin/activate

+* POSIX/Windows: PowerShell

+      <venv_path>\Scripts\Activate.ps1

+* Windows: cmd.exe

+      <venv_path>\Scripts\activate.bat

+With `virtualenv`, you can create a virtual environment using

+    virtualenv <venv_name>

-where `venv` is the name of the new environment.
+where `<venv_name>` is the name of the new environment, and activate it using

-If you are using Anaconda or Miniconda, use
+* Linux or macOS:

+      source <venv_name>/bin/activate

+* Windows:

+      .\<venv_name>\Scripts\activate

+#### Conda: `conda` or `mamba`

+If you use Conda as your Python package manager, you can create and activate a virtual environment named `<venv_name>` using

-    conda create --name venv
+    conda create --name <venv_name>
-    conda activate venv
+    conda activate <venv_name>

+(For Mamba users, replace `conda` with `mamba` above.)

 ### Option 1: Install using pip

- 1. Install MDHelper and its dependencies using
+ 1. Install MDHelper and its dependencies through pip using

-        python3 -m pip install mdhelper
+        python -m pip install mdhelper

- 2. To test that MDHelper has been installed correctly, run
+ 2. To verify that MDHelper has been installed correctly, execute

-        python3 -c "import mdhelper"
+        python -c "import mdhelper"

-### Option 2: Install using Anaconda or Miniconda
+### Option 2: Install using Conda

- 1. Install MDHelper and its dependencies using
+ 1. Install MDHelper and its dependencies through Conda using

         conda install -c bbye98 mdhelper

- 2. To test that MDHelper has been installed correctly, run
+ 2. To verify that MDHelper has been installed correctly, execute

-        python3 -c "import mdhelper"
+        python -c "import mdhelper"

-### Option 3: Build from source
+### Option 3: Install from source

- 1. Ensure that the latest version of the Python build frontend, `build`, is installed:

-        python3 -m pip install --upgrade build
+ 1. Change to the directory where you want to store a copy of MDHelper using

+        cd <install_path>

+    where `<install_path>` is the path to the desired directory.
+If you are already in the correct location, skip this step.

  2. Create a local copy of the MDHelper repository on your machine using